republicprotocol/renex-sol/docs/02-settlement.md

 - 40% is paid to the Darknode that calls `submitOrder` for the sell order, and
 - 20% is paid to RenEx — to be used for the Liquidity Incentive Program.

 The nature of an [atomic swap](./03-atomic-swapping.md) is highly interactive.
 Therefore, it is possible that a malicious trader might abort the atomic swap.
 This leaves the honest trader having paid a fee of 0.2% for a trade that never happened.
-To protect honest traders from this behaviour, traders must have *at least* 0.6% of their order (in ETH) in their [balance](./01-balances.md):
+To protect honest traders from this behavior, traders must have *at least* 0.6% of their order (in ETH) in their [balance](./01-balances.md):

 - 0.2% is used to pay fees,
 - 0.2% is taken from a malicious trader that has aborted the swap, and is used to repay the opposing trader, and